 Long Term Outdoor Air Pollution and Cause-Specific Mortality in a Pooled Analysis of Asian Cohorts

-George S Downward1, Gerard Hoek1, Perry Hystad2, Eiko Sato3, Manami Inoue3, Sarah K. Abe3, Md.
-Shafiur Rahman3, Nat Rothman4, Qing Lan4, Zhu Tong5, Lutzen Portengen1, Roel CH Vermeulen1
+George S Downward1, Gerard Hoek1, Perry Hystad2, Eiko Sato3, Manami Inoue3, Sarah K Abe3, Md Shafiur Rahman3, Nat Rothman4, Qing Lan4, Zhu Tong5, Lutzen Portengen1, Roel Vermeulen1

-1Utrecht University, Utrecht, the Netherlands; 2Oregon State University, Corvallis, OR, USA; 3National Cancer Center, Tokyo, Japan; 4National Cancer Institute, Bethesda, MD, USA; 5Peking University, Beijing, China
+1Utrecht University, Utrecht, The Netherlands; 2Oregon State University, Corvalis, Oregon, USA; 3National Cancer Center, Tokyo, Japan; 4National Cancer Institute, Bethesda, Maryland, USA; 5Peking University; Beijing, China

 Background: Ambient air pollution represents a major risk factor for death and disability, being responsible for approximately 4 million deaths per year.
 The bulk of the research evaluating disease burdens of air pollution have been performed in North America and Europe.
 However, there are likely to be larger impacts of air pollution within Asia, where absolute levels of pollution are generally higher.
 The ability to understand this impact and burden is however complicated by a relative lack of air pollution monitoring and highly variable cultural and socio-economic differences between (and within) Asian nations.
 The objective of this project is to assess the association between long-term exposure to ambient PM2.5 and NO2 and all-cause/cause-specific mortality in an analysis of multiple Asian cohorts.